senchalearn/JogWithFriends/README.md

        - `mongoDb`        Mongo connection URL from above
        - `sessionSecret`  A random string of characters for session encryption

-### Build and Deploy your app
+### Running your app locally

+To run the app locally, you must first update your Facebook app to point to localhost.

+  1. Visit https://developers.facebook.com/apps and select your application.
+  2. In the 'Select how your app integrates with Facebook' section, click the 'Mobile Web' option and set the domain to `http://localhost:3000`

+Next we need to build our app, install the required node modules, and then run the app using [node.js](http://nodejs.org/download/).

-  1. Edit `build.sh` in the run-with-friends example folder
+  1. Run `build.sh`
-  2. Make sure the path to `sencha-touch.js` on the last line of build.sh is correct
+  2. Change to the `server-side` directory
+  3. Install all the required node modeles by running: `npm install`
+  4. Run the app by typing: `node app.js`
+  5. Visit your app by going to `http://localhost:3000`

+### Deploying your app

-  3. Run build.sh
+  1. Run build.sh
-  4. Change to the `server-side` directory
+  2. Change to the `server-side` directory
-  5. Run the following git commands:
+  3. Run the following git commands:

         $ git add .
         $ git commit -m "Initial commit"
         $ git push heroku master

-### Check your app

-Visit your live Heroku URL from your mobile device or Webkit based browser.
+  4. Visit your live Heroku URL from your mobile device or Webkit based browser.